How to Become a Data Scientist (Updated in 2024)

 Introduction

 To help us determine what you need to become a data scientist, Interview Query analyzed the profiles of more than 15,000 FAANG and start-up professionals on LinkedIn to see what the most common paths to becoming a data scientist are.
-These are the steps to becoming a data scientist that we found in our analysis:
+These are the steps on how to become a data scientist that we found in our analysis:

 What Does a Data Scientist Do?